marcusjoshm/microscopy-analysis-single-cell/README.md

 - `--channels`: Analyze only specified channels (e.g., `--channels "ch00" "ch01"`).
 - `--timepoints`: Analyze only specified timepoints (e.g., `--timepoints "t00" "t03"`).
 - `--regions`: Analyze only specified regions (e.g., `--regions "R_1" "R_2"`).
+- `--bins`: Specify the number of bins for grouping cells (default: 3).
+For example, `--bins 5` will create 5 intensity-based cell groups.
 - `--setup-only`: Only create the directory structure and copy raw data; do not run any processing steps.

 ### Example Usage with Optional Arguments